prowriting/prowritingaid.java/README.md

         // Configure API key authorization: licenseCode
         ApiKeyAuth licenseCode = (ApiKeyAuth) defaultClient.getAuthentication("licenseCode");
         licenseCode.setApiKey("YOUR API KEY");
-        // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-        //licenseCode.setApiKeyPrefix("Token");

-        ContextualThesaurusApi apiInstance = new ContextualThesaurusApi();
+        TextApi apiInstance = new TextApi();
         try {
-            ContextualThesaurusRequest request = new ContextualThesaurusRequest();
+            TextAnalysisRequest request = new TextAnalysisRequest();
-            request.setContext("This is a sample text in English to test the sdk " + "thesaurus.
-This is a second paragraph in the document." + " This  is a new line.");
-            request.setContextStart(17);
-            request.setContextEnd(20);
+            request.setText("I place my cane firmly on the ground and, slowly, with its aid, " + "I lower myself from the hammock.
+Now the rains have gone my joints " + "don't hurt so badly.
+Today won't be too bad, I think.
+I'm prone to " + "be over optimistic.
+Could this be my last day.
+At this time the jungle " + "is strangely subdued.
+She poke around in the ashes.
+Every day the " + "weariness is even worst than beofre.
+I don't know yett. \n" + "Whne?
+What a weka statement.
+Jaroslav Drabny is a Czech football goalkeeper. " + "Bhuvnehwar Kumar is a Czech football goalkeeper.
+I just saw Siyabonga Siyo. " + "I just saw Siyabonga Seyo.
+I read this article on RaelSport.");
+            request.setReports(Arrays.asList("grammar"));
+            request.setStyle(TextAnalysisRequest.StyleEnum.GENERAL);
+            request.setLanguage(TextAnalysisRequest.LanguageEnum.EN);

-            AsyncResponseContextualThesaurusResponse result = apiInstance.post(request);
+            AsyncResponseTextAnalysisResponse result = apiInstance.post(request);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ContextualThesaurusApi#post");